textcreationpartnership/A02414/README.md

 ##Content Summary##

 #####Front#####

-Pieties pillar: or, A sermon preached at the funerall of mistresse Elizabeth Gouge, late wife of Mr.
+1. TO THE RIGHT HONOVRABLE, SIR THOMAS LAKE, Knight, of CANONS, in Middleſex.

+1. To the Reader.

 #####Body#####

+1. A SERMON Preached at the Funeral of Miſtreſſe Elizabeth Gouge, late Wife of Maſter William Gouge of Black-Fryers, London.
 GIue mee leaue to adde a few words about the particular occaſion of this our meeting, which is euide **Types of content**